adubadu1/stripey-x402/Product Requirements Document.md

 2. Generates invoice and applies pricing rules.
 3. Fires webhook to merchant and updates dashboard.
 4. Developer exports CSV or syncs to accounting tools (e.g., QuickBooks).

+**Flow 4: Cash-to-Crypto Onramp Payment**
+1. End user chooses to pay in cash/fiat within a merchant app that uses Stripey-x402.
+2. Merchant triggers the Stripey-x402 onramp connector, redirecting the user to a regulated onramp (e.g., Coinbase Pay).
+3. User completes KYC, funds the onramp, and purchases USDC (Base) that settles straight into their wallet or delegated smart contract wallet.
+4. Once funds arrive, the merchant resumes the protected API call.
+The SDK receives the HTTP 402, signs the x402 payment with the funded wallet, and submits it to the facilitator smart contract.
+5. Facilitator confirms settlement on-chain and Stripey-x402 records the transaction; the merchant receives crypto via x402 immediately.
+6. Usage and billing ledgers update, and optional webhooks inform both merchant and end user of payment completion.

 ## 7. Technical Requirements
 **Backend Stack (Stripey-x402 Cloud)**